catppuccin/catppuccin/docs/port-creation.md

 ### Licensing

-Any contribution will be published under the same licensing terms as the project itself.
+Any contribution will be published under the same licensing terms (MIT) as the project itself.
 However, there are
 [exceptions to this rule](https://github.com/search?q=org%3Acatppuccin+-license%3Amit).
 Please get in touch with us if that is the case with your work!